 During the match, defender Stefan Schumann struggled to take a throw-in, as fans close to the pitch were throwing a number of objects onto the field.
 “That players are spat upon and such things is a catastrophe.
 That is not part of the sport,” said Daniel Rosin, an experienced midfielder who had played for Bayern Munich’s reserve team earlier in his career.

 But on that Saturday afternoon in Jena, RB Leipzig became a part of the sport.
-A little over eight-and-a-half years later, the Roten Bullen compete against Bayern Munich and Borussia Dortmund in the Bundesliga and make their strides on European turf.
+A little over eight-and-a-half years later, Die Roten Bullen were competing against Bayern Munich and Borussia Dortmund in the Bundesliga and make their strides on European turf.
 Over the years, step by step, they came closer to their dream of breaking into the top ranks domestically and internationally.
 Four promotions within seven years meant they did it at an uncommonly quick pace.
 Still, bumps and bruises were part of the early years of RB Leipzig.
 It was everything but glamorous.

 “I did not think it was surreal to play in the outskirts, but it was surreal that some talked about Champions League and future championships at the time,” remembers Matthias Kießling, the leading chronicler of RB Leipzig and owner of Rotebrauseblogger.de.
 When he started covering the club in 2010, Leipzig were still playing in the fifth division.
 Nowadays, Kießling is a renowned expert for one of the most ambitious sides in Europe.